We offer several types of specialized radiation therapy, such as:

 - Low dose rate brachytherapy includes prostate seed therapy.
 Other treatment options include brachymesh, a surgical mesh that contains radioactive seeds.
 The mesh is used to treat lung cancer after a tumor has been surgically removed.
 The brachymesh is sewn directly over the surgical bed before your incision is closed.
 It remains permanently in your chest, where it treats the tumor site for several weeks before the radioactive seeds break down.

 Image-guided radiation therapy: In this type of therapy, you’ll have an X-ray taken just before each radiation treatment.
 These images allow your doctor to more precisely target your cancer – sparing nearby healthy tissue and reducing the risk of side effects.
 IGRT is especially helpful in treating prostate cancer, since your prostate is located close to your bladder and rectum and its position shifts frequently.
-Acculoc® image-guided radiation uses 3 gold markers, which are placed inside your prostate gland to show its exact position on an X-ray.
+Acculoc® image-guided radiation uses three gold markers, which are placed inside your prostate gland to show its exact position on an X-ray.
 Your radiation oncologist may recommend Acculoc as a way of delivering a high dose of radiation to your prostate without damaging the surrounding tissues.

 Intraoperative radiation therapy (IORT): Intraoperative radiation therapy (IORT) is a special procedure in which radiation is delivered into an open incision during surgery.
 This technique is used when your surgeon finds cancer in your neck, chest, abdomen or pelvis that can be easily seen, but can’t be completely removed.